MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 ### Management resources

 A significant design change from the baseline architecture is the compute cluster.
 In this design AKS cluster is private.
-This change requires additional resources to be  provisioned to gain secure access to cluster.
+This change requires extra resources to be  provisioned to gain secure access to cluster.

 **Azure Virtual Machine Scale Sets** for jump box instances to run tools against the cluster, such as kubectl.